 Your Special Celebration is highly personal, which is why it’s so important to celebrate just the way you want so that it means something special to you as well as to your family and friends.

-With The English Celebrant, that becomes possible.
+With The English Celebrant, that's entirely possible.

 What is a Celebrant?

 “Delivering Meaningful Ceremony to Secular People”

 A Celebrant is a person who conducts a Ceremony, it’s as simple as that.
 Yet Celebrancy is so much more than Birth, Marriage and Death.
 It involves getting to know you, the couple; understanding your wishes, beliefs and desires for your relationship as well as for yourselves as individuals...

 Understanding that you might be of different religious backgrounds, or none at all, but perhaps a family member holds strong beliefs…

 Understanding that there are children from a previous marriage…